-The EITC is a refundable federal tax credit with explicit work incentives provided to lowincome households.
+The EITC is a refundable federal tax credit with explicit work incentives provided to low-income households.
 It has become one of the largest anti-poverty tools in the US, transferring 66.7 billion dollars to 27.4 million tax units in 2017 (IRS, 2018).
 The size of the credit depends on a household's earned income.
 A household with zero dollars of earned income gets zero dollars of credit.
 As earned income increases, the credit increases until it eventually plateaus and then is gradually reduced.
 The phase-in rate, phase-out rate, and maximum credit varies by the number of eligible children in the household.
 For example, for a household with two children the credit increases at a rate of \$0.40 on the dollar, peaking at a maximum credit of \$5,716 (2018\$) at an earned income of \$14,290, and then begins to be taxed away at \$0.21 on the dollar for earnings over \$18,660.

 Estimates of EITC participation conditional on eligibility range between 70-90 percent (Nichols and Rothstein, 2016).
 This is much higher than take-up observed in other transfer programs.
-One reason take-up of the EITC might be high, is its placement in the tax code.
-Even households who were not previously aware of the policy can qualify and apply ex post, as long as they have earned income (wage earnings or self-employment income) they can report.
+One reason EITC take-up might be high, is its placement in the tax code.
+Even households who were not previously aware of the policy can qualify and apply ex post, as long as they have earned income (wage or self-employment income) to report.

-A large literature has explored how the EITC has affected household decisions.
-The overall consensus is that the EITC has had negligible impacts on marriage and fertility decisions, positive effects on children's education and long run outcomes, strong extensive margin labor supply effects (elasticity around 0.7),3 and inconclusive effects on the intensive margin of labor supply (see Nichols and Rothstein (2016) for a comprehensive review of the literature examining the impact of the EITC).
+A large literature explores the EITC's affect on household decisions.
+The consensus is the EITC has had negligible impacts on marriage and fertility decisions, positive effects on children's education and long-run outcomes, strong extensive margin labor supply effects (elasticity between 0.3 and 0.7), and inconclusive effects on the intensive margin of labor supply (see Nichols and Rothstein (2016) for a comprehensive review of the EITC literature).